samsvp/zlisp/README.md

 ```

 ### Functions
-You can define functions with the `defun` symbol.
+You can define functions with the `defn` symbol.
 ```clojure
 (defn my-func
     "doc string"